metayeti/YABS.js/README.md

 ## Basic usage

 1. Drop `yabs.js` or `build.js` into your project root folder.
-2. Create a `build.json`.
+2. Create a `build.json` file.
 3. Execute with `node yabs.js` or `node build.js`.

-The `build.js` file is a compiled version of `yabs.js` - but it doesn't matter which you use, they both do the same thing.
+The `build.js` file is a compiled version of `yabs.js`, you can use either.

-YABS.js will use the `build_all.json` or `build.json` (in that order) default parameter if the build instructions file is not explicitly provided.
+YABS.js will default to `build_all.json` or `build.json` (in that order) if the build instructions file is not explicitly provided as a command line parameter.

-To pass a custom build instructions file, simply do `node yabs.js build_yabs.json`.
+To pass a custom build instructions file, simply use a command line parameter: `node yabs.js build_something.json`.

 Only one such parameter will be accepted.
 If you wish to build multiple things in one go, you can use YABS.js in [batch mode](#5-batch-building).